 Different retirement plans may charge different direct fees that may be structured and paid differently, e.g., the employer may pay the direct fees or the plan participants may pay the direct fees.
 Moreover, these fees may or may not include revenue sharing, commissions, or sales charges.
 In addition, different retirement plans may include different investment options with their own, additional fees (generally expressed as expense ratios) paid by those plan participants invested in those options.

 Rolling over funds from a plan with higher fees to a plan with lower fees can make a significant difference.
 Generally speaking, the lower the fees the more money plan participants get to keep.
-And although some varieties of fees may appear minor, the amounts—both in reduced direct fees and increased investment returns—can add up, compound over time, and make a meaningful impact on retirement balances.
+Although some varieties of fees may appear minor, the amounts—both in reduced direct fees and increased investment returns—can add up, compound over time, and make a meaningful impact on retirement balances.

 Asset Protection

 Lawsuits are a part of modern life, particularly for business owners or professional practitioners.
-Consolidation of retirement assets in 401 (k) plan can help to protect participant assets.
+Consolidation of retirement assets in a 401(k) plan can help to protect participant assets.

 Of course there are numerous exceptions, for example, Qualified Domestic Relations Orders and IRS levies.
-And appropriate counsel should be always be sought concerning appropriate asset protection.
-But, generally speaking, ERISA Plans, like 401 (k) plans, are fully protected from creditors under federal law both in and outside of bankruptcy.
+Appropriate counsel should be always be sought concerning appropriate asset protection.
+But, generally speaking, ERISA Plans, like 401(k) plans, are fully protected from creditors under federal law both in and outside of bankruptcy.

 Other tax-advantaged savings vehicles are not entitled to that same broad sort of protection.
 For example, in bankruptcy, IRA assets up to roughly $1.5 million cannot generally be reached by creditors.
 But, outside of bankruptcy, traditional contributory IRAs, Roth IRAs, and inherited IRAs, have protection only under state law.
 As an example, in Minnesota, this legal distinction is particularly meaningful because Minnesota state law, Minn.
 Stat. § 550.37 (24), only protects a relatively small amount of IRA account balances from judgment creditors—like a plaintiff would be in a lawsuit.